Szymon-Czuszek/Machine-Learning-Algorithms/README.md

 Final Classification:

 The new banknote is classified as genuine or counterfeit depending on which class is more frequent among its neighbors.
+2. Why KNN for Fake Banknote Detection?
 Detecting counterfeit banknotes relies on numerical features extracted from the notes, such as variance, skewness, kurtosis, and entropy of their wavelet-transformed images.
 These features allow KNN to group similar notes together and differentiate fake ones from real ones.

 Simplicity: KNN does not require complex mathematical modeling; it simply compares distances between points.
 Flexibility: It works well with both linear and non-linear data distributions.
 Effectiveness in Low-Dimensional Space: Since the dataset consists of only four features, KNN can effectively classify notes without the need for complex feature engineering.
+3. Choosing the Right K
+The parameter K (number of neighbors) plays a crucial role in KNN’s performance:

+Small K (e.g., 1-3):

+The model is highly sensitive to noise and may overfit to specific training examples.
+Can lead to misclassification if a fake note is very close to a genuine one.
+Large K (e.g., 10+):

+The model becomes more stable but may smooth out important details.
+Can misclassify notes if fake banknotes are not well-represented in the training set.
+Typically, choosing an optimal K involves cross-validation to find a balance between bias and variance.

+4. Limitations of KNN
+Despite its advantages, KNN has some drawbacks when applied to fake banknote detection:

+Computational Cost:
+Since KNN stores all training samples, predicting a new note requires calculating distances to all points, which can be slow for large datasets.
+Sensitivity to Irrelevant Features:
+If irrelevant or highly correlated features are present, KNN’s performance may degrade.
+Imbalanced Data Issues:
+If the dataset has significantly more genuine banknotes than fake ones, KNN might be biased toward predicting genuine notes.
+5. Improving KNN Performance
+To enhance the effectiveness of KNN for detecting fake banknotes:

+Feature Scaling:

+Since KNN relies on distances, features should be normalized (e.g., Min-Max scaling or Standardization) to prevent some features from dominating others.
+Dimensionality Reduction:

+Techniques like Principal Component Analysis (PCA) can remove redundant features, improving speed and accuracy.
+Weighted Voting:

+Assigning greater importance to closer neighbors (distance-weighted KNN) can improve classification accuracy.
+Hybrid Approaches:

+Combining KNN with other classifiers (e.g., SVM, Decision Trees) or ensemble methods (e.g., Bagging, Boosting) can improve overall detection accuracy.

+Small K (e.g., 1-3):

+The model is highly sensitive to noise and may overfit to specific training examples.
+Can lead to misclassification if a fake note is very close to a genuine one.
+Large K (e.g., 10+):

+The model becomes more stable but may smooth out important details.
+Can misclassify notes if fake banknotes are not well-represented in the training set.
+Typically, choosing an optimal K involves cross-validation to find a balance between bias and variance.

 ### Logistic Regression